tomekzaw/tmsim/README.md

     }
 }).run('001011001')
 ```
 You may also customize this behaviour by passing additional keyword arguments.
 The machine terminates when it reaches any state from the `final_states` dictionary keys.
 If that happens, `run` method returns dictionary value for reached state.
-By default, you may use `q_y` or `True` as accepting state and `q_n` or `False` as rejecting state.
+By default, you may use `q_y` or `True` as accepting state in order for `run` method to return `True`, and `q_n` or `False` as rejecting state in order to return `False`.
 ```python
 final_states={
     True: True,